ngardiner/ideal-pxe-environment/images/freedos.md

 2 Create a ROM update image and inject these files into it

-   * This will create a 32MB image to be attached as a secondary disk to the FreeDOS bootable
+   * This will create a 64MB image to be attached as a secondary disk to the FreeDOS bootable image.

 ```
 truncate updates.img --size 32MB